Why does my hair keep breaking from bleach?

-The longer the bleach is left on the more the pigments will be dissolved, as stylists we look for the hair to lift though red, red/orange, orange, orange/yellow, yellow, and pale yellow, this tells us when the color is ready.
+The longer the bleach is left on the more the pigments will be dissolved, as stylists, we look for the hair to lift through red, red/orange, orange, orange/yellow, yellow, and pale yellow, this tells us when the color is ready.

-On the flip side of this we need to look at what the bleach does to the hairs internal structure.
+On the flip side of this, we need to look at what bleach does to the hair's internal structure.

 Porosity also plays a huge part in how long your color will last, the same as with the moisture, the color will absorb quickly but will also rinse out quickly, like a sponge!